ReDI-School/html-css-berlin-2020-fall/lesson5/index.md

 ## Unordered and ordered lists

 Lists are one of the most used HTML tags.
-There are two kind of lists:
+There are two kinds of lists:

 ## Unordered Lists